innoq/SCS/why.md

 ### Experience

 We have seen this architecture work in many projects.
-We believe it solves some of the current challenges in Software Development.
+We believe it solves some of the current challenges in software development.
 See also the [links](/links.html) — quite a few people find the approach helpful.